kkyau/ISQA-3420-/UseCases.md

 The developer or manager are able to receive the project policy when requested.

 ###Failed End Conditions
-The system is unable to return any results from the Project Policy For License and Vulnerabilities to the developer or the manager.
+The system is unable to return any results from the Project Policy For License and Vulnerabilities Database to the developer or the manager.

 ###Trigger
 The developer or manager sends a request for the project policy.